Services and agents¶

 Layer2 agent that can utilize Open vSwitch, Linuxbridge or other vendor specific technology to provide network segmentation and isolation for project networks.
 The L2 agent should run on every node where it is deemed responsible for wiring and securing virtual interfaces (usually both Compute and Network nodes).

-Layer3 agent that runs on Network node and provides East-West and North-South routing plus some advanced services such as VPNaaS.
+Layer3 agent that runs on Network node and provides East-West and North-South routing plus some advanced services such as FWaaS or VPNaaS.

 For the purpose of this document, we call all services, servers and agents that run on any node as just “services”.